NomicFoundation/hardhat-vscode/client/README.md

 ## Alternative editors

-We currently distribute a [vim.coc](https://www.npmjs.com/package/@ignored/coc-solidity) extension and a [standalone language server](https://www.npmjs.com/package/@ignored/solidity-language-server) that you can integrate with your editor of choice to have full solidity language support.
+We also distribute a [vim.coc](https://www.npmjs.com/package/@ignored/coc-solidity) extension and a standalone [Solidity language server](https://www.npmjs.com/package/@ignored/solidity-language-server) that you can integrate with any editor that supports the Language Server protocol.

 ## Feedback, help and news